 6. Healthy sweeteners

-Non-sugary sweeteners like raw green stevia and xylitol are better alternatives to sugar, which can be harmful to the gut.
+Non-sugary sweeteners like raw green stevia and xylitol are better alternatives to sugar (organic stevia like this is perfect), which can be harmful to the gut.
 But even these should be used sparingly.

 8. Bone broth